-Tips: Sometimes tap water contains some nitrates (usually below 10 ppm); test the tap water too before adding to the aquarium because it can hamper the calculations.
+Tips: Sometimes tap water contains some nitrates (usually below 10 ppm); test the tap water too before adding it to the aquarium because it can hamper the calculations.
 If the tap water has nitrates, use RO water or rainwater, which is purified and free of nitrates.

 Topping Off Vs. Water Change

 The water level in the aquarium drops gradually due to evaporation.
 So, you may think that the addition of the lost water is the same as the water change.
 However, merely adding water is not enough to remove the wastes from your tank, so don’t skimp on the changes!